RebeccaVandeWater/fs-journal/notes/06-mvc.md

 5. Hook it up with an onclick="app.PlayersController.sayHello()"
 <!-- NOTE: js is case-sensitive, make sure you are calling the controller and function exactly correctly. -->
 <!-- NOTE: like previously, remember that the method is nested deeply and you need to all it from its full origin. -->

+#SECTION - App State
+- The place where we store all the data in MVC, like variables and arrays.

+- To recognize whenever something changes in the app state, we can register a listener that watches for specific changes in the app sate.

+- In the constructor of the controller that you want changed, include:
+    AppState.on('coins', _drawCoins)
+    in the string of the first value is what we are watching, the second value is what you want to happen. in this case, whenever coins changes, it will draw coins and update the page.

+    This makes it so that you don't need to have an increase and decrease function for something in the appstate.
+It also makes it so that you don't need a million draw functions on something.

+    You can also trigger the appstate in a Service when you put the listener in the service with emit AppState.emit('myGachamons') => in a function that rolls different gachamons (toys) when a button is clicked

 #SECTION - Building out a collection of data (these are called classes, not objects, but they serve the same purpose.)
 1. Go to the Models js app